 The 2020 Bathurst Agricultural Show is around the corner, only a few months away!
 This year is going to be a big year for cannabis too!
 The Bathurst Agricultural Society has included cannabis sativa as an official category gardeners and growers may enter into.
 This will the 112th annual agricultural show and packed with its traditional events and it should be a bumper year.
 So brace yourself for the 3,4,5 April 2020.
-There will be two cannabis categories:
+All entries must be submitted by the 23rd of March 2020.

 Further to the above as a visitor or vendor you will be able to get a glimpse into the fast growing cannabis culture of South Africa and meet with the experts in industry.
 Cannabis companies will have a marketplace to display their innovative products and services to the thousands of farmers that attend each year.
 From specialized soil companies through to horticultural companies and seedbanks, the public will be in touch with some of the best cannabis.
 NGO’s like FieldsofGreenForAll will be there to answer questions relating to the current cannabis laws and we might even get Jeremy Acton, Leader of the Dagga Party to choose the dankest plant from the cannabis plants entered.
 The HotboxShow will be present streaming their live weekly show and we might even have a few homegrown magazines in the mix.
 The best cannabis vendors will be judged and win prizes.